 Finances are a fact of life, and that's something that doesn't change as you age or when you retire.
 Whether you're considering your options (staying in your current home or moving to an assisted living community, for example) or just managing your income while enjoying life in your assisted living apartment, money is still an important factor.
 One tool seniors might find helpful, no matter where they are, is a zero-based budget.
 Find out more about this option below.

 With COVID-19 limiting some of the ways people can meet and be with friends and loved ones, social media might be more tempting to many seniors.
-Whether you were on Facebook before this year or are venturing into social media waters for the first time during the coronavirus pandemic, there are some rules that can help you stay safe online.

 If you're a senior of long-standing faith, you are likely very familiar with at least part of the first chapter of Luke's gospel.
 The good doctor begins his story before the birth of Christ and the celebration of the shepherds and the heavens.
 He begins even before Mary is visited by the angel.He begins with an older couple who have lived long enough to believe that they will never have the blessing of a child.The first passages of the Gospel of Luke are heavy with meaning for people of all ages...